- Something to mark lines (for example, chalk, masking tape, or rope)

 - The first person in line should begin weaving through the path of cones or markers using that movement.

 - After the first player has moved at least several metres, the second player start weaving through the path.
+Remind everyone to stay a safe distance apart as they do this, so no-one bangs into each other or trips up.

 - The person leading the game should change the way of moving regularly.